Bringg Driver App

 Feature Gaps vs Competitors

-- Integrated digital DVIR compliance reporting (available in Workforce by Verizon Connect but missing here)
+- Integrated digital DVIR features (available in Workforce by Verizon Connect)

 Key Takeaways